Estimated reading time: 6 minutes

 If turf wars begin and politics become the norm, all kinds of issues develop, taking the focus off of what the church is trying to achieve.

-So, How Should Church Decisions be Made?
+How Should Church Decisions be Made?

 Church Bylaws

-Bylaws are the rules that govern the internal management of the church.
-A legal document that defines church governance and administration and sets the direction for the church by articulating how the church is run.
+They are a legal document that defines church governance and administration and sets the direction for the church by articulating how it is run.

 Strategic Plan